igarizio/py-school-match/JOSS/paper.md

 # Summary

+In many countries where schools cannot discriminate among student applicants (no entrance exams, no interviews, no previous grades examination, etc.), there is an occurring problem: How to assign students fairly and efficiently.

-The problem of assigning students to schools in a fair way is a long-lasting problem with many proposed solutions.
-These solutions go from simple ``lotteries'' to more complex graph algorithms, all of which have strengths and weaknesses.
-Given the nature of the problem and the fact that in the real world there is an extra layer of requirements (quotas, special conditions, ranks of preference, etc.) it is vital to analyze and simulate every available option.
+Along the years, there have been many proposed solutions to this problem.
+These vary from simple ``lotteries'' (random priority assignation) to more complex graph algorithms.
+Because each option has its own strengths and weaknesses, and given that in the real world there is an extra layer of requirements (quotas, special conditions, ranks of preference, etc.) it is vital to analyze and simulate every available option.
+The correct selection and implementation of the algorithm can have serious effects on efficiency and fairness.

 ``py-school-match`` is a Python library that implements multiple matching algorithms and allows users to simply specify the country's conditions  or requirements, and then